Carreau/posts/18-planning-an-early-death-for-python-2.md

 install.

-You will be able to use all the shiny Python features which are lacking on Legacy Python like unicode characters!
+You will be able to use all the shiny Python features which are lacking on Legacy Python like Unicode characters!

 ### Create new Python packages

 Make new packages Python 3 only, and make all the design decision you didn't do on your previous package.
-Pure python libraries are much easier to create and [build](http://flit.readthedocs.org/en/latest/)  once you are not hold back by legacy Python
+Pure python libraries are much easier to create and [build](http://flit.readthedocs.org/en/latest/)  once you are not hold back by legacy Python.

 ## Helping Other project